Your Teeth Feel the Health Benefits of Being in Love

 The Dental Health Benefits of Being in Love

-The study lead by Branjerdporn explains how a person in love feels genuine trust in their partner.
+The study led by Branjerdporn explains how a person in love feels genuine trust in their partner.
 This generates a higher feeling of self-worth.
 Like a positive domino effect, that person develops “better dental visiting habits [and] more confidence related to […] teeth and appearance.”

 Since these happy people are taking better care of their teeth as a result of increased self-confidence, the positives keep rolling in!
 Individuals in the study who were in healthy relationships reported a higher level of comfort with and care for their dental health and smile than those not in love.